dashton82/FakeScript/README.md

 Example shown in solution

 ### Cloud Services
 Cloud projects will automatically be created if the project type exists.
+It is also possible to create multiple packages if within the cloud project folder you have a folder called Configuration .
+Within this you should place *.csdef files that differ from the default - this could include different vmsizes for example.

 ### Database Projects
 Database projects can have the .dacpac files created, providing you have publish profile with the format Database.Publish.xml and the project name is *.Database.
 You also should make sure in your build configuration for the solution that this is not built as part of a Release build.